karel-burda/timers/README.md

 # Introduction
 `timers` features a thread-safe and header-only library that's implementing timer-related functionality and provides following features:
 * General blocking timer: `blocking`
-* Single-shot timer that does given action after timer period expires: `single_shot`
+* Single-shot timer that does given action after time period expires: `single_shot`
 * Its asynchronous version `single_shot_async`
 * Timer that does some action periodically: `periodic`
 * Its asynchronous version `periodic_async`